thomast1906/DevOps-The-Hard-Way-Azure/2-Terraform-AZURE-Services-Creation/4-Create-AKS-Cluster-IAM-Roles.md

 # Create An AKS Cluster and IAM Roles

-Before proceeding, ensure that the values in the terraform.tfvars file are accurate for your environment.
-You may need to customize these values to match your specific configuration.
+Before proceeding, ensure that the values in the [terraform.tfvars](https://github.com/thomast1906/DevOps-The-Hard-Way-Azure/tree/main/Terraform-AZURE-Services-Creation/4-aks/terraform.tfvars) file are accurate for your environment.
+You may need to customise these values to match your specific configuration.

 In this lab you will create:
 - The AKS cluster